-

 2.3 Basis of review (upwards-only or variable, indexation or market rent)?

-As already stated in question 2.2 above, the most common basis of review is the annual variation of the Consumer Price Index (CPI), published by the Spanish National Statistics Institute.
-For non-residential leases, it is common to agree, in addition to the ordinary reviews, extraordinary reviews once five /seven years have elapsed, in order to adjust the rent to the expected market rent.
+As already stated in question 2.2 above, the most common basis of review is the annual variation of the Consumer Price Index (CPI), upwards and downwards, published by the Spanish National Statistics Institute.
+Further, for non-residential leases, it is common to agree, in addition to the ordinary reviews, extraordinary reviews once the five /seven years have elapsed, in order to adjust the rent to the expected market rental prices.

-On the other hand, in residential leases (once the first three years have elapsed) and in non-residential leases (as from the beginning), whether the landlord carried out any improvement works, it would be entitled, unless otherwise agreed, to review the rent in accordance with the amounts disbursed in said works and subject to the proceedings established in the Urban Lease Act.
+On the other hand, in residential leases (once the first five/seven years have elapsed) and in non-residential leases (as from the beginning), the landlord, if they carried out improvement works, would be entitled, unless otherwise agreed, to increase the rent (at a maximum of 20% of the current rental price) in accordance with the amounts disbursed in said works and subject to the proceedings established in the Law on Urban Leases.

 2.4 Are rents/reviews subject to statutory control in regard to quantum or increase (i.e. rent control)?